 Index

-Comparisons

-The study in discussion stands in comparison to both literature on ressourcement theology and Indian theology.
+Comparable LiteratureThe study in discussion stands in comparison to both literature on ressourcement theology and Indian theology.

 Although the literature on ressourcement theology is growing in Europe and North America (the references are too many to list), the only study on ressourcement in India is my work on Abhishiktananda (see below).